Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Rule-Compliant Maneuver Synthesis

 For the base case (see \cref{fig:emergency_modes}a), the emergency situation can be safely resolved by steering to a position behind the stern of the obstacle vessel.
 The base emergency situation is formalized by:

-\Cref{alg:emergencymaneuvering} summarizes the control mode selection when entering the emergency maneuvering state (see \cref{fig:statechart}) and is an instatiation of the predicate $\mathrm{emergency\_maneuver}$ of rule $R_1$ in \cref{tab:rules} for our problem statement.
-For base and ahead modes, the target states are depicted in \cref{fig:emergency_modes} and obtained with the functions $\mathtt{get\_target\_ahead}$ and $\mathtt{get\_target\_base}$, respectively.
-Based on these target states a tracking controller is used.
-This controller produces a control input such that the ego vessel first turns to approximately the desired orientation given by the direct line between the current position of the ego vessel and the target state.
-Then, the controller navigates the vessel toward the target state while approximately maintaining the desired velocity $v_\mathrm{desired}$.
-The tracking controller is abbreviated by the function $\mathtt{tracking\_controller}$.
+\Cref{alg:emergencymaneuvering} summarizes the control mode selection when entering the emergency operation state (see \cref{fig:statechart}) and is an instantiation of the predicate $\mathrm{emergency\_maneuver}$ of rule $R_1$ in \cref{tab:rules} for our problem statement.
+For base and ahead modes, the target positions are depicted in \cref{fig:emergency_modes} and obtained with the functions $\mathtt{get\_target\_ahead}$ and $\mathtt{get\_target\_base}$, respectively.
+Given the target position, a reachable desired position given the current state is identified and a control input toward this desired position is generated (for details on the controller design see Appendix\ref{appendix:controller}).
+The controller is abbreviated by the function $\mathtt{tracking\_controller}$.